After a goalless first half in Oslo, everything came loose for Norway at the beginning of the second half.

 The crowd at Ullevål, just over 25,000 spectators, celebrated the continued qualifying success.
 Norway's advancement to next year's World Cup is all but assured - in that case, the first World Cup for the men's national team since 1998.

-But Norway – with a goal difference of 33–4 so far in qualifying – has 19 goals to its credit on the Italians.
-In other words, a major upset is required if the Norwegians are to miss out on the World Cup.
+But Norway – with a goal difference of 33-4 so far in qualifying – has 17 goals to its credit on the Italians ahead of the teams' meeting in Milan on Sunday evening.